 With the start of the new year, Google will enable a two-step-verification process for all developer accounts.
 Once an extension gets popular, it has the chance of being stolen by hijacking the account.
 The two-step authentication is believed to add as an extra layer of security, the second layer of which will either be linked to the phone number or any “physical security key”.
-Google is also considering Advanced Protection Program which offers security to Google’s own employees.
+Google is also considering Advanced Protection Program, which offers security to Google’s own employees.

-2019 will also see the introduction of the next Chrome extensions of manifest version.
+2019 will also see the introduction of the next Chrome extensions of the manifest version.
 Manifest v3 will necessitate extra platform changes aimed at creating stronger security, privacy, and performance guarantees.